ZpokenWeb3/iLend/README.md

 # Overview

-## What is i-Lend Protocol?
+## What is iLend Protocol?
-i-Lend is a decentralized finance protocol developed on the Injective network.
+iLend  is a decentralized finance protocol developed on the Injective network.
 It offers the ability to engage in lending and borrowing activities in a decentralized, transparent, and efficient manner.
 The protocol leverages Injective Protocol's ability to offer fast, secure, and EVM-compatible DeFi transactions across multiple blockchain ecosystems

 ## Contracts